HarshDaga/CryptoTickerBot/README.md

       ```
       Create folder **GoogleApi** and paste the **client_secret.json** file you got from [Google](https://developers.google.com/sheets/api/quickstart/dotnet) in it and name it **ClientSecret.json**.
       On first run, a browser window will be launched and your *OAuth* token will be stored in the **GoogleApi** folder.
       This is known to fail on Linux since the browser does not open.
-There is not workaround for this other than running the bot from Windows once and copying the **GoogleApi** folder over to Linux.
+There is no workaround for this other than running the bot from Windows once and copying the **GoogleApi** folder over to Linux.

    4. If Telegram service was enabled, open **Configs\TelegramBot.json** and add this entry